eric-vargo/eric-vargo.github.io/_posts/2015-06-01-REST-API-Guidelines.markdown

 For the case where you have other ways of identifying your data, such as git repositories, you could do something like: `/repos/:owner/:repo`
 Where in the Github case, you don't have the resource type followed by an id, you have a customer-specific way of drilling into your data.

-All GET requests should return an ETag.
-This ETag ensures against a concurrent modification problem.
+GET requests can return an ETag as a resource optimization or if potential collisions are an issue.
+The ETag ensures against a concurrent modification problem with multiple users using a GET request for later updating.
 A client can check for an updated copy of a resource by giving the `If-None-Match header` along with the request and sending the ETag value.
 This will return the resource only if the version has changed since the client's ETag.
 If the resource hasn't changed, a 304 response code should be returned.

 Specifying a range of resources to return on a GET request for pagination can be done in a few ways: